yashk2810/jekyll-now/about.md

 permalink: /about/
 ---

 I'm a final year undergraduate student at Pune Institute of Computer Technology.
+I am passionate about

 ### More Information